vives-projectweek-2022/SIN-Greenhouse/network-server/README.md

 ## Making changes

-To create a new page to request information from you need to create a new javascript file in the folder routes.
+To create a new page to request information from you need to create a new Javascript file in the folder routes.
 Then add the necessary links in app.js.

 ## Working with jade